“Dear Sir or Madam” used to be a common greeting in business letters – it was polite, formal, and safely neutral.

 To get the attention of the hiring manager, you should always address your cover letter to the hiring manager by name (if possible).

-Starting off with a generic greeting like “Dear Sir or Madam” instead of addressing your email or cover letter to a specific individual is a missed opportunity to show hiring managers that you’ve done your research on the company.
+Starting off with a generic greeting like “Dear Sir or Madam” is a missed opportunity to show hiring managers that you’ve done your research on the company.

 2. It’s outdated

 Do you ever encounter the phrases “Dear Sir” or “Dear Madam” in your day-to-day life, except for in written form?
-Probably not, and that’s because this way of speaking is outdated.
+Probably not, and that’s because nobody speaks like this anymore.

 Letter writing etiquette changes over time, as do the standards for business correspondence.